By Paola Pascual on Dec 26, 2018 9:04:34 AM

 Staying on top of your inbox is not always easy, but having some useful phrases like these can save you a lot of time.
 Make your emails more varied and rich with these over 150 phrases.
 This cheatsheet is included in the guide How to write professional emails in English. , together with psychology-backed tips and strategies to get more responses to your emails, templates to save time, and examples to avoid miscommunication at work.
-Download it and use it anytime you need them.
-Remember that you can always use CTRL+F to directly find the type of phrase you're looking for or click on the following links:
+Download it and use it anytime you need it or practice with a teacher.

 #1 Opening Lines